NAME

 reals

-Returns the rational part and coefficient as a pair.
+Returns the two coefficients a and b as a two-element list.

 Example: